 The curriculum at Eastbrook incorporates the National Curriculum (reviewed 2018) however the school recognises that this is just one element in the education of children.
 There is time and space in the school year to range beyond the NC specifications.
 The school is aware that the NC provides an outline of core knowledge around which teachers are expected to develop exciting and stimulating lessons as part of a wider school curriculum that promotes the development of knowledge, understanding and skills.
+This is achieved using a cross-curricular and thematic approach to learning which enthuses pupils through creative topics and lessons.
 The school also makes provision for personal, social, health and economic education (PSHE) and religious education.